-Participants are 100% vested at all times in the value of their contributions and Company matching contributions.
+Participants are 100% vested at all times in the value of their contributions, Company matching contributions and additional employer contributions in the Supplemental Savings Plan.

 We maintain bookkeeping accounts for participants in the Supplemental Savings Plan.
-In order to comply with Internal Revenue Code Section 409A, there are separate accounts for monies deferred, and for Company matching contributions, on or after January 1, 2005.
+In order to comply with Internal Revenue Code Section 409A, there are separate accounts for monies deferred, for Company matching contributions and additional employer contributions, on or after January 1, 2005.
 A participant's benefit will be comprised of separate bookkeeping accounts evidencing his or her interest in each of the investment funds in which contributions and related employer contributions have been invested.
 No actual "contributions" are made to the funds themselves.
-Earnings or losses are calculated using the daily valuation methodology employed by the record keeper for each corresponding fund under the 401(k) plan.
+Earnings or losses are calculated using the daily valuation methodology employed by the record keeper for each corresponding fund under the Savings Plan.

-If a participant retires from the Company, becomes totally and permanently disabled and entitled to benefits under a long-term disability plan sponsored by the Company, or terminates employment with the Company, the participant will be eligible to receive the full value of his or her Supplemental Savings Plan account, including all of his or her own contributions and all Company contributions, adjusted for investment earnings and losses.
+When a participant terminates employment with the Company the participant will be eligible to receive the full value of his or her Supplemental Savings Plan account, including all of his or her own contributions and all Company contributions, adjusted for investment earnings and losses.
 In the event of death, a lump sum distribution will be paid to the participant's spouse or other designated beneficiary.